hailey-park/booster-timing/README.md

 The main analysis can be run using the `MAIN SCRIPT (USE THIS).R` script inside the `3-main analysis` folder.
 Running the full script should automatically run the calibration and all booster intervention simulations for each risk group (age groups, immunocompromised groups).
 Simulation results can be processed by calling the `simulation-results-processing.R` script inside the `8-results processing` folder.

 ## Software
 Analysis was conducted in R (version 4.2.1).
+The installation time for R and library packages necessary for this study is only a few minutes.
 The dynamic transmission model analyses were run on a high-performance computing cluster (Sherlock).
 See the `README.md` inside the `4-dynamic model analysis` folder for more information.

 ## Contact
 Please direct any questions to the study authors: